Kwangmyŏngsŏng-4: Post-launch

-North Korea registered the satellite with the United Nations Office for Outer Space Affairs on May 9.
+North Korea registered the satellite with the United Nations Office for Outer Space Affairs on 9 May 2016.

-In addition to claiming North Korea was planning a moon mission, Hyon Kwang-il, director of the scientific research department at NADA, said the satellite had completed 2,513 orbits and had transmitted 700 photographic images in the day following its launch.
-The satellite passes over North Korea four times a day and continues to transmit data.
+In addition to claiming North Korea was planning a Moon mission, Hyon Kwang-il, director of the scientific research department at NADA, said the satellite had completed 2,513 orbits and had transmitted 700 photographic images in the day following its launch.
+The satellite passed over North Korea four times a day and transmitted data on each pass.
 However, international experts, such as astrophysicist Jonathan McDowell, have not confirmed any transmissions from the satellite.

+The satellite decayed from orbit on 30 June 2023.

 Reactions

-The North Korean government organized a fireworks display on February 7, 2016, in commemoration of the launch.
+The North Korean government organized a fireworks display on 7 February 2016, in commemoration of the launch.

 South Korea, Japan, the United States and other countries have accused North Korea of testing a ballistic missile (Unha is the satellite launch version of Taepodong-2) capable of hitting the United States.
 However, some experts at the time believed North Korea was still a decade away from having the capability to successfully deliver a nuclear weapon by means of an intercontinental ballistic missile (ICBM), and the launch showed slow, but continuous, progress.
 The director of the U.S. Missile Defense Agency stated the launch was not a test of an intercontinental ballistic missile.

 The launch was strongly condemned by the UN Security Council.
 It prompted South Korea and the United States to announce that they would explore the possibility of deploying Terminal High Altitude Area Defence (THAAD), an advanced missile defence system, in South Korea, which is strongly opposed by China and Russia.